 Create-react-app, one of the most indispensable tools for React users, is now available in version 4.
 What’s in it and what role the no-new features release of React 17 plays in it, you can read here.

 create-react-app allows you to create a React application by entering a single command.
-An app created in this way already has many required dependencies such as Webpack, ESLint or Babel.
+An app created in this way already has many required dependencies such as Webpack, ESLint or Babel (team project).

 One of the most exciting new features in version 4 is Fast Refresh.
 Anyone who works regularly with NextJS should already know and appreciate the feature.
 In